-Plans for a $1-million mental health facility in East End face further delays with government re-opening the bidding process for construction of the new development.
+Plans for a mental health facility in East End face further delays with government re-opening the bidding process for construction of the new development.

 The long-term residential facility, viewed as essential to addressing a gap in healthcare provision for people with mental illness, was originally expected to open last summer.
 Government is now aiming for a 2020 opening.